nosami/vsonline/vs-online/how-to/vside.md

   - **GitHub Project URL**: The Https Url used to navigate to the homepage of a project on GitHub. (e.g. https://github.com/organization/repo)
   - **GitHub Short Form**: The forward slash delimited `organization/repo` format used to refer to projects on GitHub.
   - **GitHub Pull Request URL**: The Https Url used to navigate to a pull request in GitHub. (e.g. https://github.com/organization/repo/pull/123)
 - **Instance Type**: The CPU and memory configuration that will be provisioned for your environment. **Premium (Windows)** are the only available instance type initially. **Standard (Windows)** will come online in the near future.
 Choose **Standard (Windows)** for most projects, and **Premium (Windows)** for those that require a little extra power.
 - **Suspend idle Codespace after...**: The length of disconnected time before a Codespace will be automatically suspended.
 Choose between:
   - 5 minutes
   - 30 minutes
   - 2 hours

-> [!TIP]
-> The guided environment creation experience described above supports Git repositories over the HTTP(S) scheme.
+The guided environment creation experience described above supports Git repositories over the HTTP(S) scheme.
 To use another source control provider, or Git over SSH, simply leave the **Git Repository** setting blank, and use the environment's terminal support to clone your source code.

 Click **Create** to start provisioning the Codespace.
-Your new Codespace will immediately appear in the list of available Codespaces with a progress indicator while its getting setup.
+Your new Codespace will immediately appear in the list of available Codespaces with a progress indicator while it's being set up.
 Codespaces only take about a minute to provision.
+Once the Codespace is ready the progress indicator will change to an Active status indicator.

+> [!NOTE]
-Once the Codespace is ready you'll see the progress indicator change to an Active status indicator.
-Note if you let the Codespace sit idle longer than the suspend period the icon will change to a suspended icon.
+> If you let the Codespace sit idle longer than the suspend period the icon will change to a suspended icon.

 ## Connect to an Codespace

 To connect to an existing Codespace open the **Connect to a Codespace** dialog using the  **Connect to a Codespace** button in the Start Window or the **Connect to a Codespace** command under the File menu.
 Then click the **New...** link next to the Codespaces label.

-Press the **Connect** button to connect to the cloud-hosted Codespace we just created.
+Press the **Connect** button to connect to the cloud-hosted Codespace you just created.

 ![Connect to a Codespace](../images/vside-quickstart-03.png)

-The name **My Quick Codespace** will appear in the **Remote Indicator** in the title bar when you are fully connect.
+The name **My Quick Codespace** will appear in the **Remote Indicator** in the title bar when you are fully connected.

 ![Connected Codespace](../images/vside-quickstart-04.png)

-If you repository contains solution files (.SLN) click on the **switch views** button in the solution explorer toolbar to see all solution files in the folder and switch between solutions and folders.
+If your repository contains solution (.SLN) files click on the **switch views** button in the solution explorer toolbar to see all solution files in the folder and switch between solutions and folders.

 ![Switch solutions](../images/vside-how-to-01.png)